3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 Option 2 – Parque Ileras

-Although I think going to a futbol game in South America is a fun and cultural event in its own right (whether or not you like soccer/futbol) if sports just are not your thing, then I would recommend spending your evening enjoying the nightlife in the Parque Ileras area.
+Although I think going to a futbol game in South America is a fun and cultural event in its own right, if sports just are not your thing, then I would recommend spending your evening enjoying the nightlife in the Parque Ileras area.

 Parque Ileras is known as the party area and is home to many bars, clubs, and restaurants.
-If you don’t go to a game, then hit up the nightlife in this neighborhood.
 The actual park that is this area’s namesake is quite small, but the entire area has lots of options for eating and drinking.

 Guatapé is one of the most colorful little pueblos in Colombia!
 Near the town is the large monolithic rock, La Piedra del Penol, which you can climb up to get a view over the reservoir of Guatapé, which has dozens of little inlets and craggles.

-Our day in Guatapé was one of our favorite days during our entire Colombia trip – you should plan to spend one of your days in Medellin on this day trip.
+Our day in Guatapé was one of our favorite days during our entire Colombia trip.
+You should definitely plan to spend one of your days in Medellin on this day trip – it’s not to be missed!

 The town is about 1.5 hours outside of Medellin.
 You can read all the details about how to get to Guatapé and what to do there in this dedicated guide!